chrisolido/shortstuffs/README.md

 # shortstuffs

-Terraform driven 3 tier infra.
+Plan to have a 3 tier infra.

-provider "aws" {
-  region = "ap-southeast-1"
-}